 Companies can make changes to their operations so that they are more environmentally friendly in the long run.
 When this happens, they get a higher score in the ESG rating systems.

-Other aspects of social responsibility include diversity and the way the company meets labour standards and best practices.
+Other aspects of social responsibility include diversity and the way the company meets labor standards and best practices.

 You can also measure a company’s social awareness by the way it treats its customers.
 This means that there is an emphasis on product safety as well as data protection and privacy.
 In the end, a company that treats its customers right is more likely to avoid costly lawsuits and other problems.